 The penalty for this would be that of a capital felony, which results in either life in prison or death.

-Your defense attorney in a murder case is your strongest ally.
+Your defense lawyer in a murder case is your strongest ally.

 Jacob takes the time to explain options to clients that allows for informed decisions from his experience and knowledge in these tough cases.

 If you or a loved one is facing murder charges you can rely on Blizzard and Zimmerman Attorneys.
-Contact us today to book a confidential consultation.
+Contact our lawyers today to book a confidential consultation.